 For assets subject to depreciation, accumulated depreciation deducted that is tax deductible is revalued by applying the same revaluation index applied to the historical cost of the corresponding fixed assets.

-This revaluation applies to buildings and lands that are in the Companies’ Balance Sheets for the financial year ended December 31, 2021 and subsequent years.
+This revaluation applies to buildings and lands that are in the companies’ balance sheets for the financial year ended 31 December 2021 and subsequent years.

 The revaluation of buildings and lands does not give the right to additional depreciation, the latter continue to be applied on the basis of the cost price or the historical acquisition cost and at the rates applicable before the revaluation.

-In case of sale (after 10 years), the capital gain is not subject to CIT within the limit of the capital gain from the revaluation of the property sold.
+In case of sale (after ten years), the capital gain is not subject to CIT within the limit of the capital gain from the revaluation of the property sold.
 Also, the sale loss of revalued assets is not deductible from taxable income up to the revaluation gain.